oddzii/Mbed_PID_speed_control_DC_motor/README.md

 # PID_speed_control_DC_motor

-the following project is required Motor.h library. the following project is required PID.h library. the following project is required QEI.h library.
+the following project is required
+  Motor.h library.
+  PID.h library.
+  QEI.h library.

 You can download this from the Github repository in each directory.